-The company claims that the new sensor offers up to 1.5 stops better noise control over the A7 II, as well as 15 stops of dynamic range at low sensitivity levels and more accurate colour reproduction too.
+The company claims that the Mark III sensor offers up to 1.5 stops better noise control over the A7 II, as well as 15 stops of dynamic range at low sensitivity levels and more accurate color reproduction too.

 Video specs are also very credible.
 The A7 III boasts internal 4K recording with no pixel binning at 30fps, as well a Full HD shooting at up to 120fps for super-slow-motion output.
 Inputs for an external microphone and headphones help the user to ensure professional audio capture, while S-Log 3 and Hybrid Log-Gamma profiles are also both supported.

 A slightly larger form factor than its predecessor has also given the well-built A7 III better ergonomics, with space for two SD card slots around the side.
 Just as welcome is the larger battery, which provides a charge capacity of 710 shots (when using the LCD screen, rather than the viewfinder).
 Sure, it's not quite up there with pro-level DSLRs, but the fact that it's a significant improvement on the A7 II's 340 shots per charge shows Sony to be making changes where it matters.